yaramohamadi/BigData_Projects/README.md

 # Data_Projects
-This repository contains the implementation of a wide variety of BigData and Data analytics Projects in different applications of NoSQL databases, Spark, Data Pipelines, map-reduce, Data Analysis, and Web Crawling.
+Some of my Data Projects in different applications of NoSQL databases, Spark, Data Pipelines, map-reduce, Data Analysis, and Web Crawling.

 ### Data Pipelines
 - [A real-time BigData system for analysis of online Persian Tweets](https://github.com/arminayat/bigdata-finalproject)